ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 ### The URL to call

 Now that you have got the API key and the country code, you can identify the URL that you need to call from Ballerina.
-The URL is something similar to the following: http://api.openweathermap.org/data/2.5/forecast?appid=61619572aeb46c268edd0b7750c3f4c2&q=Washington,US.
+The URL is something similar to the following: http://api.openweathermap.org/data/2.5/forecast?appid=f6f43202ba90c14ab13479aa2a2beefb&q=Washington,US.

 Here the `appid` is the API key and the country code is `Washington,US`.

 ## Set up Ballerina for integration

+Now it's time to set things up in Ballerina.

 ### Create a new main program